Flow induced by the rotation of two circular cylinders in a viscous fluid: Part I: counter-rotating cylinders

-The problem of determining the two-dimensional steady Stokes flow induced by the rotation of two parallel cylinders of infinite length in a viscous fluid of infinite extent was initiated in the seminal work of \cite{J22}, who used bipolar coordinates and conformal transformation in his investigation.
-He concluded that it was impossible to satisfy the condition that the fluid velocity should vanish `at infinity'.
-The situation was in some respects reminiscent of the classical problem of viscous flow past a circular cylinder, for which Stokes had himself established that there is no solution of the linearised equations satisfying the required condition at infinity (see \citealt{L32},\,\citealt{B67}, and for resolution by matched asymptotic expansion, \citealt {PP57}).
-For ease of reference, some aspects of Jeffery's approach are summarised in Appendix \ref{App_Jeffery}.
+2mm {\bf 1.
+Background} 2mm The problem of determining the two-dimensional steady Stokes flow induced by the counter-rotation of two parallel cylinders of infinite length in an unbounded viscous fluid was initiated in the seminal work of Jeffery (1922) \cite{J22}.The symmetries of the streamline patterns (the angular velocities being equal and opposite) are as indicated in figure \ref{4pannels_num}.
+Using bipolar coordinates and conformal transformation, Jeffery showed that it was not possible to satisfy the condition that the fluid velocity should vanish at infinity (`Jeffery's paradox').
+He did however find a solution that allowed for a uniform streaming flow at infinity.
+[The situation is in some respects like the classical problem of viscous flow past a circular cylinder, for which Stokes had himself established that there is no solution of the linearised equations satisfying the required condition at infinity \cite{L32}, \cite{B67}; this difficulty was ultimately resolved by Proudman \& Pearson \cite{PP57} through the (then novel) technique of matched asymptotic expansions].
+For ease of reference, some aspects of Jeffery's approach are summarised in Appendix A, together with a new asymptotic evaluation of his results.

-The two-cylinder problem was revisited by \cite{W95} who addressed Jeffery's paradox, recognising that there may be a self-induced force and/or couple per unit axial length on the pair of cylinders resulting from their rotation.
-For the case of counter-rotating cylinders, a force may well be generated inducing a two-dimensional stokeslet contribution in the far flow field.
-Watson argued that the resulting flow should be matched asymptotically to an outer solution of the full Navier-Stokes equations, presumably a jet of the type first analysed by \cite{B37}, but he encountered great difficulties in achieving this.
-We reconsider the counter-rotating problem in \S\S 2 and 3 (and through a model problem in Appendix \ref{App_force}), and we shall provide compelling evidence for the conclusion that the force is actually zero, so that Watson's proposed remedy is in fact inapplicable.